Nerida and Gabe’s story

 Nerida-400.jpg

-Gabe and I have been married for 8 years this year.
+Gabe and I have been married for 9 years this year.
 Mia was our first baby.
 After an umbilical cord accident, she was born still.

-Pregnancy After Loss is hard!
+Pregnancy After Loss was hard!
 We were very fortunate enough to be linked in with the Pregnancy After Loss (PALS Support group through The Mater Hospital.)
 It is here we made some lifelong connections and friendships with families also navigating pregnancy after loss.

 As if Pregnancy After Loss was not stressful enough for our second baby, we had the added complications of hyperemesis gravidarum, melanoma and gestational diabetes.
 With incredible support, I delivered my first baby boy via planned caesarean in February 2019.

-My second pregnancy after loss was still difficult but less stressful as I was now able to trust that I was able to carry and deliver a healthy live baby.
+My second pregnancy after loss was still difficult but less stressful as I was able to trust that I was able to carry and deliver a healthy live baby.
 Our second son was delivered via planned caesarean two years later in March 2021.

 We know a lot of people often try for another baby after a loss.
 We made the decision to wait a year before considering another baby.
 We wanted to give my body time to heal, allow us the space to grieve and get through the first year of firsts.
 We also wanted to wait for Mia’s autopsy and other results as we knew that that these results could inform us how future pregnancies would be impacted.
 We know other families who didn’t wait, this is a very personal decision for each family.